Why wasn't my garbage or recycling picked up?

 When will I receive my cart?

-We plan to begin collecting trash from carts on Monday, March 31, 2014.
+We plan to begin using the new carts on Monday, March 31, 2014.
 We will see to it that Customers receive their cart no less than one week ahead of their collection day that week.
 Some customers will receive their cart as early as 4 weeks ahead.
 The reason for that is it will take us about 3 weeks to distribute almost 18,000 carts throughout the community.

 Can I continue to use my old trash can?